itislab/alpheus/README.md

 Maximum number of asterisks in the inputs and number of asterisks in the outputs must be same.
 Number of asterisks define dimensionality of the vector operations.

+Notes:
+- The rule is: an asterisk in a path item (i.e. between directory separators) indicates a directory (e.g. `*/data.csv`);
+an asterisk with an extension means a file (e.g. `data/*.csv`)
+- An asterisk in the input can change its type in the output (e.g. the input files `data/*.csv` to the output directories `metadata/*/`).
+- When a vector method instance runs, an asterisk in the output path is replaced with the value of the corresponding asterisk in the input.
+This also means that it is possible to change an extension of the output file (e.g. the input `data/*.csv` to the output `metadata/*.json`).
+- Only one input can be a vector (i.e. contain one or more asterisks), others must be scalar.
+Reason for that are two unclear issues so far: (1) if there are two vector inputs, what is the joint input? is it cartaesian product of the two or just pairs with same indices? if the latter, how to order input items?
+(2) how to name outputs in this case?

 ### Using external storage for artefacts